 No New Impact.
 As described previously, the modified project would not change the total number of residential units or population at build out; thus, the need for recreational facilities that would be generated from the modified project would be consistent with that identified in the LCRSP EIR.
 Therefore, the same mitigation measures that were required for the LCRSP EIR would be required for the modified project.
 As determined by the LCRSP EIR, Mitigation Measures 9-8 through 9-10 would provide for recreation facilities, as appropriate to meet the needs of the LCRSP, which would reduce potential recreation related impacts to a less than significant level.
-Therefore, the modified project that would be less than significant after implementation of mitigation.
+Therefore, the modified project would result in the same recreational related impacts as the approved project that would be less than significant after implementation of mitigation.